GluuFederation/erasmus/docs/final_report/05_BadgeManager.md

     Private badge will get verified by matching both Id and Key.

-    `Note: Temporary link will get expire in 90 seconds.`
+    `Note: Temporary link will get expired in 90 seconds.`

     API Endpoint: `/tmp/{id}`